-Instead of dismissing personal branding as merely ego-stroking, think of it as educating people about who you are and what you have to offer.
+Instead, think of personal branding as educating people about who you are and what you have to offer.

-With so much misinformation about personal branding bombarding us across social media, you may have read otherwise, but the concept of personal branding in job search is really quite simple.
+With so much misinformation about personal branding bombarding us across social media, you may have the wrong idea about what it really is.

-And it’s up to you to understand your brand and take control of it.
+And it’s up to you to understand personal branding and take control of your brand.

-First, you have to do the back-end personal branding work.
-My 10 Step Personal Branding Worksheet will help.
+First, you have to do the initial personal branding work.
+Use my Personal Branding Worksheet.

 Once you understand your brand, here are some of the benefits that come with knowing and communicating your brand: